navnit75/Bitcoin/README.md

-Refer to REPORT.pdf for detailed implementation.
+Refer to REPORT.pdf for detailed implementation based analysis.
+Meanwhile one can also refer to the Bitcoin base paper.
+Where it all starter :)